AnriiGegliuk/YoutubeAPI_Analysis/README.md

 Our analysis showed that the average duration of Jonna Jinton's videos is around 10 minutes.
 The top 10 most viewed videos are mostly about her life in the Swedish forest and her music, while the 10 least viewed videos are older and less popular videos about her life before she moved to the forest.

 The distribution of the view counts for the videos is heavily skewed to the right, with a long tail of low-viewed videos and a few highly viewed videos.
-We also found that the COVID-19 pandemic had a positive effect on the performance and growth of Jonna Jinton's channel, as more people turned to online content during the pandemic.
+I also found that the COVID-19 pandemic had a positive effect on the performance and growth of Jonna Jinton's channel, as more people turned to online content during the pandemic.

-We observed that Jonna Jinton's channel grew steadily over the years, with a sharp increase in the number of videos published since 2019.
-The tags that appeared most frequently in her videos were related to nature, mindfulness, and spirituality.
+Observed that Jonna Jinton's channel grew steadily over the years, with a sharp increase in the number of videos published since 2019.
+The tags that appeared most frequently in her videos were related to nature, sweeden, winter, vikings etc.

-Finally, we found a positive correlation between the number of views and the number of likes and comments for the videos, indicating that viewers who engage more with Jonna Jinton's content are more likely to watch her videos.
+Finally, found a positive correlation between the number of views and the number of likes and comments for the videos, indicating that viewers who engage more with Jonna Jinton's content are more likely to watch her videos.

-Overall, our analysis suggests that Jonna Jinton's content, which focuses on nature, mindfulness, and spirituality, has a growing and engaged audience.
+Overall, my analysis suggests that Jonna Jinton's content, which focuses on nature, mindfulness, and spirituality, has a growing and engaged audience.